 What is a raw dog food diet?

 The concept of a raw food diet for dogs is to mimic a dog’s natural ancestral menu.
-The idea is that as descendants of wolves, dogs aren’t biologically designed to eat the high percentages of carbohydrates found in dry packaged kibble.
+The idea is that as descendants of wolves, dogs aren’t biologically designed to eat the high percentages of carbohydrates found in dry packaged kibble and benefit from an all-natural dog diet.
 Most dry dog foods are made up of around 50% carbohydrates, this number can vary depending on type and brand.

 A dog’s ancestral diet was made up of primarily proteins and fats, with a lower carbohydrate intake of less than 15%.
 Raw dog food diets emphasize uncooked meat, whole or crushed bones, fruits, vegetables, and some dairy.

-Historically, raw dog food was first fed to racing greyhounds and sled dogs, the idea being that feeding dogs what they ate prior to being domesticated would promote a stronger physique and more energy.
+Historically, raw dog food was first fed to racing greyhounds and sled dogs, the idea being that feeding dogs an all-natural diet similar to what they ate prior to being domesticated would promote a stronger physique and more energy.
 Since the 1990s, people have started feeding raw food to household dogs for similar benefits.

 What are the benefits of a raw food diet?

 There are many claimed benefits to feeding your dog a raw food diet.
 Overall, it is believed to be better for your dog’s health and lifespan.
-Benefits of raw food can include:
+Some of the benefits of a raw food diet for dogs include::

 - Healthier teeth and gums